Nathou Attinger (she/her)

 Anju works in the non-profit finance industry to make a living.
 Outside of that, she sleeps a lot and when she’s not sleeping, she’s cooking.
 She’s a fabulous chef according to her kids, furry and human.
 Most importantly, she has a deep love for nature and specifically, animals!

 Patty is one of the founding board members and her specialty is writing grants for RWS.
 She is grateful for the generosity of this community in supporting RWS and loves hearing about how hard people work to rescue wildlife.
 Patty lives with her husband, Jeff McCormack and their beloved dog, Maisie, in Albemarle County.

 Mary Haines-Johnson (she/her)

-Mary is a teacher at Nelson County Middle School with 27 years of experience.
+Mary is a retired teacher, having taught at Nelson County Middle School with 27 years of experience.
 She is the sponsor of the Environmental Leadership Club and enjoys providing outdoor experiential learning for her students.
 As an avid adventurer and volunteer, she has traveled to assist with research on crocodiles of the Okavango Delta and bats of the Brazilian Pantanal.
 When not skirting the globe or engaging with students, Mary enjoys curling up on the couch and reading adolescent fiction surrounded by her fur family.